1C Company: Operations

-Business software and cloud services

-1С:Enterprise business software suite is used for management and business accounting automation in more than 2,000,000 organizations, including major corporations and governmental entities.
-This system is number one in the Russian ERP market with the largest number of automated workplaces.

-Measured by installations, 1C is the leader, with about 5 million users according to 1C Founder Boris Nuraliev in an interview.

-83% of ERP workplaces in Russia is now handled by automated processes developed by 1C.

-1C:Enterprise consists of two parts: 1C:Enterprise platform and business applications (1C Applied Solutions).
-1C:Enterprise platform (framework) is for rapid development, deployment and flexible customization of business automation applications in the cloud, mobile and classic desktop environments.
-It is suitable to build scalable applications for small, medium and large organizations.

-1C:Enterprise, version 8 was released in 2004 and all following versions were called 1C:Enterprise 8.
-The current version of 1C:Enterprise platform is 8.3.18.

-1CFresh - an online platform for technology to develop, publish and manage cloud technologies and services based on 1C:Enterprise software, combining several cloud applications developed by 1C.

-Affiliate network, franchising

 According to 1C the company provides its services through a network of partnerships consisting of more than 10,000 long-term partners in 25 countries.

 One of the business strategies of 1C on the Russia IT market and several other countries is a franchising business model.
-About 7000 franchisees in 750 cities of Russia and neighboring countries provide comprehensive service for business automation, deployment, customization and support of 1C:Enterprise-based systems, consulting, user training, etc. 250+ of them have certified its QoS as ISO 9001-compliant.
+About 7000 franchisees in 750 cities of Russia and neighboring countries provide comprehensive service for business automation, deployment, customization and support of 1C:Enterprise-based systems, consulting, user training, etc. More than 250 of them have certified its QoS as ISO 9001-compliant.

 In 2017 it was reported that 1C maintained a sizeable lead in RBС's publication, for the «Top-50 most popular brands in Russia».

-According to Forbes Russia's estimates, the company controls around 12% of the turnover generated by all franchise businesses in Russia.
+According to Forbes Russias estimates, the company controls around 12% of the turnover generated by all franchise businesses in Russia.

-Distribution

-1C is the official distributor of over 100 software vendors including ABBYY, Acronis, Aladdin, ALT Linux, Ascon, Entensys, ESET, Famatech, Ideco, Infowatch, Kaspersky Lab, Magix, Microsoft, Movavi, nanoCAD, Oxygen Software, Panda Security, Paragon Mobile, Paragon Software, Redline Software, SmartLine, and others.
-1C offers a number of titles of software for office and home use.